“The committed heart finds a way. The uncommitted heart finds an excuse.”

 In order to hold others accountable, your best strategy is to live a life in which YOU are accountable.
 You model the power of your beliefs and choices and act in emotionally and socially intelligent ways.
 Helping others to hold themselves accountable is much more challenging but it’s also much more fulfilling.
 Feed a man a fish or teach him to fish.
 The choice is yours.

-As published nationally in the Women’s Journals, August 2013
+As published nationally in my column Emotional Intelligence, The Women’s Journal, August 2013